 PLEASE NOTE: International IAP2 members require a code to register.
 Please contact email@example.com to obtain it.

-This virtual course will be offered in seven segments with multiple sessions over the week (both in morning and afternoon), with no sessions on Wednesday.
-Just like the face-to-face training, we expect all participants to attend all sessions listed in the event.
+This virtual course will be offered in seven segments with multiple sessions over the week (in morning and afternoon with a break on Monday, Tuesday and Wednesday, and morning only on Thursday).
+Just like face-to-face training, we expect all participants to attend all sessions listed in the event.
 To find out the time the training takes place in your time zone you can use this link.

 Participants will be given a small group to work in and given assignments that they need to complete throughout the week together.
 Participants will need to coordinate themselves and find time on their own to do this.
 There will also be individual readings/assignments - to be completed before or in-between virtual sessions.